 Cards Against Humanity

 Cards Against Humanity is always a good time.
-If you’re unfamiliar with “the game for horrible people,” it’s simple: each player takes a tun to ask questions from a Black Card, and each player must answer with their best White Card.
+If you’re unfamiliar with “the game for horrible people,” it’s simple — each player takes a turn to ask questions from a Black Card, and each player must answer with their best White Card.
 Whoever has the funniest answer according to the person who asked the question wins that round.
-Beware: things can get pretty awkward with this game, as it’s meant for an adult, 21+ age group.
+Beware: This game can get pretty awkward, as it’s meant for a 21+ age group.
 If you’d prefer a tamer option, Apples to Apples is pretty much the same thing, minus the awkward moments.

 Here’s how it works: Everyone sits at a table and must write down a “loaded question.”
-The questions will all go into a sorting hat (or a bowl…whatever works), which will be passed around the table.
+The questions will all go into a sorting hat (or a bowl, whatever works), which will be passed around the table.
 Each player will pick a question from the hat and read the question aloud.
-Everyone writes down their own answer to these questions.
+Everyone writes down their own answers to these questions.
 Then the hat is passed to the next person, who will read everyone’s answers out loud.
-Everyone must guess which answers belong to each person.
+Finally, everyone has to guess which answers belong to each person.
 For every question a player gets right, they earn one point.
 Whoever has the most points at the end of the game wins.

-A true classic, charades is the ultimate apartment party game go-to.
+A true classic, charades is the ultimate apartment party game go-to for the perfect night in your apartment.
 It’s free of cost, super easy, and a ton of fun.
 If you need a refresher on the rules, here’s how to play: